galaxyproject/training-material/topics/fair/tutorials/fair-origin/tutorial.md

 **Reusable** means that metadata is rich, enabling appropriate reuse.
 Commonly FAIR will encourage the use of community standards for data curation.

-These 4 major components form headings for the 15 FAIR Guiding Principles shown in Table 1.1 <a name="table"></a>
+These 4 major components form headings for the 15 FAIR Guiding Principles shown in **Table 1.1**

 | The FAIR Guiding Principles |                                                                                                                                                                                                                                                                                                                                       |
 | --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |